Does my child have to be tested to attend school?

 What happens if my child gets a positive result?

-If a student receives a positive test from tests undertaken at home, then this must be followed by a confirmatory PCR test.
-Whilst awaiting the PCR result, the student and their household must self-isolate.
-If the PCR test is negative, it will override the home LFD test and the student should return to school.
-If positive, the student and all members of the household should self-isolate in line with the current government guidance.
+If a student receives a positive test from tests undertaken at home or as part of the on-site testing, the student and all members of the household should self-isolate in line with the current government guidance.